 How to choose the best quiet blender

 The best blenders (in general) are easy to clean, easy to use, reliable, not too expensive, and safe.
 Additionally, in this review we are looking for blending options that make the least noise.

 Best blender attributes:

-Easy-to-clean – While “self-cleaning” is sufficient much of the time by running a blender half-full of warm water and a few drops of dish soap for 30-60 seconds, this will not always be enough.
-We only recommend easy-to-clean blenders that are dishwasher-safe for when self-cleaning is not enough.
+Easy to clean – While self-cleaning is sufficient much of the time by running a blender half full of warm water with a few drops of dish soap for 30-60 seconds, this will not always be enough.
+We only recommend easy-to-clean blenders that are dishwasher safe for when self-cleaning is not enough.

-Easy-to-use Containers – The best blenders feature plastic containers, which are lightweight and less prone to breaking than glass ones (no one wants shards in their smoothies!).
+Easy-to-use containers – The best blenders feature plastic containers, which are lightweight and less prone to breaking than glass ones (no one wants shards in their smoothies!).
 Plastic can absorb odors and stain easily, though, so clean them promptly after each use.
-We only recommend products that are BPA-free to protect you from diseases that may be caused by to using BPA plastic products (Mayo Clinic).
-Additionally, look for a container with a wide mouth to facilitate loading and cleaning, as well as easy-to-read measurements.
+We only recommend products that are BPA free to protect you from diseases that may be caused by to using BPA plastic products (Mayo Clinic).
+Additionally, look for a container with a wide mouth that facilitates loading and cleaning, as well as one that displays easy-to-read measurements.

 Reliable – We all want a machine that simply works.
 When it doesn’t, you want a warranty that will replace it.
 Longer warranties are better (obviously), but they tend to come at a higher price.
 If all other features are equal, then we rated the blender with the longer warranty higher.

 What factors drove our ratings?

 - Quiet – verified customers confirmed that blending was noticeably quieter